India's prime minister says it has reached a free trade deal with the EU

 The deal comes at a time when Washington is targeting both India and the EU with steep tariffs, disrupting established trade flows and pushing major economies to seek alternate partnerships.

-Modi was scheduled to meet with European Commission President Ursula von der Leyen and European Council President Antonio Luis Santos da Costa later Tuesday to jointly announce the agreement.
+Modi was scheduled to meet with European Commission President Ursula von der Leyen later Tuesday to jointly announce the agreement.

+India has stepped up efforts to diversify its export destinations as part of a broader strategy to offset the impact of higher U.S. tariffs.

+The tariffs include an extra 25% levy on Indian goods for its unabated purchases of discounted Russian oil, bringing the combined tariffs imposed by the United States on its ally to 50%.